YetiKetil/MI-algorithm/README.md

 # Text similarity project
 The project calculates similarity between 2 or more sentences.
 A Web User Interface is used to upload the file with sentences.
-It is also possible to do a small test by manually entering two sentences.
+It is also possible to do a small test by manually entering two sentences or by copying a list of sentences.

 ## Technology stack
 * Docker